ctcodie/MathHammer/README.md

 * Reroll ones to wound is causing more wounds than straight reroll (unable to replicate error)
 * Reroll ones and full reroll combos are not producing expected results.
 If statement enclosing scenarios only accounts for combinations of each type (eg. fulls reroll hit and/or wound, or reroll one hit and/or wound, not a mix).
 Will need a considerable refactor.

 # Fixed
 * Updated average damage and shots on d6 to be more accurate, using 3.5.
+* Armour saves with high AP weapons was functioning incorrectly.

 # ToDo
 * Add validation on inputs